autocrossblog/autocrossblog_astro/src/content/post/2011-03-25-success-the-bushings-are-removed-from-the-upper-control-arms.md

 ---
-layout: post
+publishDate: 2011-03-25T02:10:52+00:00
-title: Success!
-The bushings are removed from the upper control arms
+title: "Success!
+The bushings are removed from the upper control arms"
-date: '2011-03-25T02:10:52+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: success-the-bushings-are-removed-from-the-upper-control-arms
-image:
-categories: [ 350z, nissan, setup, suspension, video ]
-description: Explore this blog post about the importance of having the right tools, using a home repair task as an example.
-See images and video of the process.
+excerpt: "Explore this blog post about the importance of having the right tools, using a home repair task as an example.
+See images and video of the process."
+author: chris
+url: 'success-the-bushings-are-removed-from-the-upper-control-arms'
+tags:  [ 350z, nissan, setup, suspension, video ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Well, it just goes to show you.
 Having the right tool for a job is the key to getting the job done right.